-Prerequisite: OS 125, (CIS 133 or OS 133), (CIS 135 or OS 135) and OS 136, or concurrent enrollment in OS 125, (CIS 133 or OS 133), (CIS 135 or OS 135) and OS 136 spring
+Prerequisite: OS 125 , OS 133 , and OS 136 or concurrent enrollment in OS 125, OS 133 , and OS 136 $\,$

-Lecture: Two hours of lecture/discussion per week.
-Lab: Two hours of lab per week.
 Capstone course designed to prepare students to perform a wide range of secretarial/administrative duties and responsibilities required in any type of office.
 Equips students with a knowledge of procedures, basic attitudes and skills to develop competence in decision-making processes.